eniomarku/SafeLib/graphene/Examples/libVNF_ab/README.md

 ## Build a in another machine (Enterprise aka trusted host)

-1. To build and run **a** and ran you must download on your machine only the folder named "Trusted-Host" <br />
+1. To build and run **a** and ran you must download on your machine only the folder named "TrustedHost" <br />
 2. Then execute the following command <br />
 >> cd TrustedHost